alirawashdeh/rss-reader-alexa/README.md

 - "Alexa, tell RSS Reader to play the local news" - note: this will play Northern Ireland news by default
 - "Alexa, ask RSS Reader for the front page news"
 - "Alexa, ask RSS Reader for the world news"
+It also works for Business, Politics, Science, Entertainment, Education, Health feeds.

 # Credits